egoist/haya/README.md

 ### Env Variables

-Vei exposes env variables on the `process.env` object.
+haya exposes env variables on the `process.env` object.
 Some built-in variables are available in all cases:

 - `process.env.NODE_ENV`: `development` in dev or `production` in production.
 We also have a special global variable `__DEV__` which evaluates to `true` in dev and `false` in production.

 #### `.env` Files

-Vei uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in root directory:
+haya uses [dotenv](https://github.com/motdotla/dotenv) to load additional environment variables from the following files in root directory:

 ```
 .env                # loaded in all cases